sciencePeptideDeck

 check_circle

-Reduces diarrhea in carcinoid syndrome
+Reduces diarrhea and flushing in carcinoid syndrome

 check_circle